It Works Greens Review: Ingredients, Pros and Cons, Side Effects and Is It Worth It?

 Cost per dosage is $1.83 and 4 grams really isn’t that much for the price.
 Greens on the Go calculates out at an even higher price point per serve of $1.96.

-Only Vital Reds by Gundry MD and Grown American Superfood are similarly overpriced amongst powdered supplements I’ve written about on Superfood Profiles.
+Only Vital Reds by Gundry MD, Earth Energy Fruits & Veggies and Grown American Superfood are similarly overpriced amongst powdered supplements I’ve written about on Superfood Profiles.

 The larger Greens Blend Value size in Berry is much better bang for your buck.
-With 382.5 grams there are 95 servings of 4 gram for a cost per dosage of $1.46.
+With 13.49 ounces/382.5 grams there are 95 servings of 4 gram for a cost per dosage of $1.46.

 Customer Complaints

-Better Business Bureau has 398 customer complaints about It Works!
-Global at the time of writing, with many people saying they think their products are rip off and calling It Works a scam.
+Better Business Bureau has 398 customer complaints about It Works Global at the time of writing, with many people saying they think their products are rip off and calling It Works a scam.
+To their credit the company responded to every one of these complaints on BBB that I saw during my research.

-To their credit, It Works have been in business for over 17 years.
+It Works have also been in business for a long time.
 It’s understandable that any supplement company around that long would be expected to have their share of complaints from customers expecting better results.

 Final Verdict

-Overall, it’s my opinion after many hours of research, that Greens Blend is at least a relatively healthy product.
-However, it is very overpriced for the amount of superfoods you get per serving in the small 120 gram containers.
+After many hours of research, it’s my opinion that It Works Greens Blend is a relatively healthy product.
+However, it’s overpriced for the amount of superfoods you get per serving in the small 120 gram containers.

-It’s really hard to see why you would choose It Works Greens Blend or Greens on the Go versus the many other nutritionally superior superfood supplements available in 2023.
+It’s also really hard to see why you would choose Greens Blend or Greens on the Go versus Brickhouse Nutrition’s Field of Greens, or one of the many other nutritionally superior superfood supplements available in 2026.